 "Split me, but you have come in good time!" he exclaimed, as I entered.
 "I have even now sent down for a flask of canary.
-Ah, and here it comes!" as a maid from the inn tripped upstairs with the bottle and glasses.
-"Here is a gold-piece, my pretty dear, the very last I have in the whole world.
+Ah, and here it comes!" as a maid from the inn tripped up-stairs with the bottle and glasses.
+"Here is a goldpiece, my pretty dear, the very last I have in the whole world.
 It is the only survivor of a goodly family.
-Pay mine host for the wine, little one, and keep the change for thyself, to buy ribbons for the next holiday.
-Now curse me if I can get this cravat to fit unwrinkled!"
+Pay mine host for the wine, little one, and keep the change for thyself, to buy ribbons for the fallen into their places, and stood silent next holiday.
+Now curse me if I can get this cravat to fit unwrinkled !"